PF94/2003page/README.md

 Q: This doesn't look 2003-y.

 A: We moved from fake nostalgia, when I added gradients to the main page in March 2020, it got nicknamed "2007page" by a former contributor, when I modernized the main page later in October 2020, it got nicknamed "2015page" by said contributor.
+It should be noted that the older subsites look more 2003-y (well, more like late-90sy), because they were made in a different era of 2003page, before Retrosite existed.

 Q: Gamerappa/Parappafan94?
 That name is famillar